IBM/prompt-declaration-language/docs/tutorial.md

 ##  Input from File or Stdin

 PDL can accept textual input from a file or stdin.
-In the following example, the contents of this [file](../examples/input/data.txt) are read by PDL and incorporated in the document.
+In the following example ([file](../examples/tutorial/input_file.yaml)), the contents of this [file](../examples/input/data.txt) are read by PDL and incorporated in the document.
 The result is also assigned to a variable `HELLO`.

 ```
 description: PDL code with input block